Accepting the changes in everyone’s lives takes time

 By Barbara Pierce

 When your remarriage or live-in arrangement includes children from previous relationships, blending families takes adjustment.
 It’s complicated.
 The joining of two families, different parenting styles and new family routines will be a huge challenge.
+That’s where resources like a parenting guide book swoop in to the rescue.

 Suggestions from social worker Richard Petty of Catholic Charities in, Onedia & Madison counties, and other experts to guide in forming a new family unit which includes children from previous relationships.